diwalkerdev/Aim/README.md

 * A `libraryReference` does not have `sourceFiles` as it is not built.
 Like the `headerOnly` rule it is mostly for convience to reduce duplication.
 The primary use case is for capturing the `includePaths`, `libraryPaths` and `libraries` of a third party library that you need to use in a build.
 A `libraryReference` can then be used by other builds by adding it to a builds `requires` field.

 * The fields `compiler`, `flags` and `defines` are normally written at the top of the target file before the builds section.
 By default, all builds will use these fields i.e. they are global, but they can also be overridden by specifying them again in a build.
 Note that when these fields are specified specifically for a build, they completely replace the global definition; any `flags` or `defines` that you specify must be written out in full as they will not share any values with the global definition.

+* Since target files are just python, you can have variables.
+However, since target files are validated with a schema, variables must be escaped with a leading underscore.
+For example `_custom_defines = [...]` is okay, but `custom_defines = [...]` will cause a schema error.

 ## Supporting Multiple Targets
 Aim treats any build variation as its own unique build target with its own unique `target.py`.